Auscitte/auscitte.github.io/_posts/2020-11-13-Func-Prototypes-With-Pdbparse.md

 One cannot determine with certainty whether this list is exhaustive or not, but luckily, there is no need to do so as the “length” field allows for record skipping, which, in turn, is implemented with the help of `RestreamData` class.
 Thanks to `GreedyRange` a sequence of an arbitrary number of `REGREL32` and `CALLSITEINFO` instances, as many as can fit into the given region of memory, is parsed.

-<div class="env-header"> Construct Declaration to Parse a Sequence of FRAMEPROCSYM, REGREL32, CALLSITEINFO </div>
+{% include code-block-header.html title="Construct Declaration to Parse a Sequence of FRAMEPROCSYM, REGREL32, CALLSITEINFO" %}
 {% highlight python linenos %}
 ProcFrameEntries = cs.GreedyRange(
     cs.Struct(